-6.1.1 Consensus to Enhance North American Electricity Integration
+Consensus to Enhance North American Electricity Integration

-The potential for electricity integration to provide economic benefits and support the development of more modern and resilient energy infrastructure has been a long-standing theme for North American diplomacy.
-Leaders in the United States, Canada, and Mexico have publicly and repeatedly affirmed support for the concept of increasing energy integration, and there is a general understanding across the continent that the benefits of cross-border electricity trade can be improved with deeper system integration.
-Earlier this year, at the North American Leaders' Summit, President Barack Obama, President Enrique Peña Nieto, and Prime Minister Justin Trudeau signed a statement agreeing to collaborate on cross-border transmission projects in order to achieve the mutual goal of advancing clean and secure power.
+Leaders in the United States, Canada, and Mexico have publicly and repeatedly affirmed support for the concept of increasing energy integration,4 and there is a general understanding across the continent that the benefits of cross-border electricity trade can be improved with deeper system integration.
+In June 2016, at the North American Leaders' Summit, President Barack Obama, President Enrique Peña Nieto, and Prime Minister Justin Trudeau signed a statement agreeing to collaborate on cross-border transmission projects in order to achieve the mutual goal of advancing clean and secure power.
 In particular, the United States, Canada, and Mexico announced a goal for North America to strive to achieve 50 percent clean power generation by 2025.

-A number of additional recent developments make a discussion of cross-border electricity integrationb especially relevant:
+A number of additional recent developments make a discussion of cross-border electricity integration^b especially relevant:

-- The completion of transformational energy reforms in Mexico in the oil, gas, and electricity sectors. - Canada's framework on clean growth and climate change, charting an accelerated path to achieve deep greenhouse gas (GHG) emissions reductions and green infrastructure development. - The shale gas boom in the United States, which presents new opportunities for natural gas generation, as well as raises questions about land use and emissions. - The Paris Agreement and the steps needed to implement nationally determined contributions globally. - All three countries' sustained interest in stimulating strategic opportunities in clean energy development and energy efficiency. - The acceleration of the deployment of renewable energy technologies, which creates opportunities for grid management through integration.
+- The completion of transformational energy reforms in Mexico in the oil, gas, and electricity sectors. - Canada's framework on clean growth and climate change, charting an accelerated path to achieve deep greenhouse gas (GHG) emissions reductions and green infrastructure development. - The shale gas boom in the United States, which presents new opportunities for natural gas generation, as well as raises questions about land use and emissions. - The Paris Agreement and the steps needed to implement nationally determined contributions globally.